Short Squeeze Stocks & How to Find the Next Big Squeeze

 AMC stock squeeze chart

 Another notch on the belt of the Reddit folks was BBBY, which in January 2021 catapulted 120% in three weeks.
-BBBY is being constantly played for the short squeeze, with a move of 70% in November 2021 and a move of 400% in August 2022.
+BBBY is being constantly played for the short squeeze, with a move of 70% in November 2021 and 400% in August 2022.

 But beware, many Redditors have lost a lot of money on these short squeezes because they did not time their trades properly or get out quickly enough.
 WallStreetbets is no guarantee of success.